Coronavirus: National information and guidance

 The most common symptoms of COVID-19 are:

-- A high temperature, which means you feel hot to touch on your chest or back (you don't need to take your temperature) and / or
+A high temperature, which means you feel hot to touch on your chest or back (you don't need to take your temperature)

-If your symptoms get worse or if they haven’t got better after 7 days, contact NHS 111 via the dedicated online coronavirus service.
+If your symptoms get worse or if they haven’t got better after 10 days, contact NHS 111 using the online coronavirus service.

-To keep up to date with the latest stay at home / self-isolation guidance, visit the Government’s website and the NHS website.
+To keep up to date with the latest stay at home / self-isolation guidance, visit the Government website and the NHS website.

 There are a number of simple, yet effective things we can all do to help reduce the risk of catching COVID-19 or transmitting the virus to other people.
 This is particularly important for people in higher risk groups, such as if you’re aged 70 or over, have a long term condition or weakened immune system or you’re pregnant.